Turning book drives into libraries

 Why Organize a Book Drive with the African Library Project?

-• Too many African children grow up without books, while U.S. bookshelves and landfills overflow with books no longer read.
+• Too many children on the African continent grow up without books, while bookshelves and landfills elsewhere overflow with books no longer read.

-• In many of the communities we serve, young people have little to no access to reading materials beyond textbooks (when provided).
+• In many communities we serve, young people have little to no access to reading materials.

-• We serve Anglophone countries where students are tested in English for standardized exams that are required for advancement.
+• We serve Anglophone countries where students are tested in English for standardized exams required for advancement.
 However, these students lack books to support their reading development.

 • Reading fosters critical thinking skills and creativity.

-• Teachers in many rural areas may teach reading, writing, math and English without a single book to use as a resource.
+• Teachers in the areas we serve may teach reading, writing, math, and English without a single book to use as a resource.